 Holiday home owners also have to consider the pattern of occupation.
 While you can rent out your property for a longer term (defined as 31 days or more), there are limits.
 For example, the total of your longer lettings cannot exceed 155 days in the year.

-The full details of the occupancy rules can be found on HMRC’s website.
+The full details of the holiday occupancy rules can be found on HMRC’s website.

 Holiday Let Mortgage